 If the bimodal transfer from bus to train doesn’t bother you, then consider the Hiram Bingham train.
 Unlike the Vistadome and Expedition tickets, the Hiram Bingham bimodal service is less expensive than other times of the year.
 Although the train ride is not as long, the amenities offered on the Hiram Bingham train are really nice and it’s a nice opportunity to splurge on luxury for a less expensive rate.

 The beautiful scenery en route to Machu Picchu is undeniable no matter how you get there.
-Call Latin America For Less to talk with an experienced travel advisor to explore what option of getting to Machu Picchu is best for you.
+Talk with an experienced travel advisor to explore what option of getting to Machu Picchu is best for you.